Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI

-\paragraph{Annotator Background} We highlight that this study aims to explore the upper bound of human detection capability, rather than represent the full population distribution.
-Therefore, we did not recruit lay annotators unfamiliar with LLMs.
-Instead, we conducted in-house annotation with BSc., MSc., and PhD. students, as well as postdoctoral researchers, all with NLP expertise and prior experience with LLM-generated texts.
+Instead, we conducted in-house annotation with six fourth-year BSc.\ with 1-2 years of research experience in MGT detection, three MSc., and six PhD. students, as well as four postdocs, all with NLP expertise and prior experience with LLM-generated texts.
 Annotators were native speakers of the respective languages and completed annotations independently (see \appref{sec:whyexperts} for details).

 While using expert annotators may limit the generalizability of results to lay users, our goal is to establish expert performance ceilings.
 If trained experts struggle to detect machine-generated text, it is reasonable to expect lower performance from the general public.
-Lay annotator studies are important for practical applications but do not substitute for upper-bound evaluation.
+Lay annotator studies are important for practical applications, but do not substitute for upper-bound evaluation.
 Future work will include lay annotators to capture a broader distribution of human detection capabilities.